tromp/ChessPositionRanking/README.md

 leaving 53063 + 35584 + 5839 = 94486 positions for manual analysis.

 Some people might enjoy minimizing the number of moves in a Proof Game, in what could be a friendly "Chess golf" competition, similar to [Code golf](https://en.wikipedia.org/wiki/Code_golf).

+# Future work

+More accuracy can be obtained by analysing the 100x larger sample testRnd1mResearch, giving 2 digits of accuracy at the 95% confidence level.
+Analyzing such a large sample will require additional software to aid both in proof game construction and in much more comprehensive detection of illegality, in order to keep the necessary manual analysis within manageable limits.

 # References